sanjeeban06/fidenz-weather/README.md

 ## Raw Weather Cache

-Raw weather information retrieved from OpenWeatherMap is stored for **5 minutes**.

-If the raw cache is still valid, the application does not make new OpenWeatherMap requests.

-Request
-   ↓
-Raw cache valid?
-   ├── Yes → use cached raw data
-   └── No → request OpenWeatherMap

-## Processed Weather Cache
+The application uses two in-memory caches on the backend: one for the weather data received from OpenWeatherMap and another for the processed results.

+The raw weather data is kept in the cache for 5 minutes.
+When a request is made, the backend first checks whether valid raw data is already available.
+If it is, the application uses that data instead of making another request to OpenWeatherMap.
+If the cache has expired, new weather data is requested and stored in the cache.

-The processed weather data, including Comfort Index scores and rankings, is also cached for 5 minutes.
+The processed weather data, including the Comfort Index scores and city rankings, is also cached for 5 minutes.
+This means that if the processed results are still available in the cache, the backend can return them directly without processing the weather data again.

-Request
-   ↓
-Processed cache valid?
-   ├── Yes → return processed data
-   └── No → process raw data

-This prevents unnecessary processing and reduces external API requests.
+This reduces the number of requests made to OpenWeatherMap and avoids repeating the same processing for every request.

 ## Cache Debug Endpoint